-This light will come on when the ignition key is turned to the "ACC" or "ON" position.
+This light will come on when the ignition key is turned to the "ON" position.
 After about 6 seconds, the light will go off.
 This means the system of the airbags and front seat belt pretensioners are operating properly.

-This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, inflators, front, seat belt pretensioner assemblies, warning light, interconnecting wiring and power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.